Safeguarding & Child protection statement

 The Safeguarding and Child Protection Policy is found below and will be reviewed annually and then agreed by the governing body unless an incident or new legislation or guidance results in the need for an interim review.
 The policy also complies with our funding agreement and articles of association.

-E-Safety (also known as online safety) is an extremely important part of our safeguarding practices.
+Online safety is an extremely important part of our safeguarding practices.

-For information on E-Safety at our school, please use the link below to visit the Computing page within our curriculum section where you will find our policy and lots of information to help keep your children safe online.
+where you will find our policy and lots of information to help keep your children safe online.